 “I would really like to draw the attention of the authorities to the terrible plight of farmers in Kerala.
 It hurts me to tell this residence that just the day before today, a farmer in Wayanad devoted suicide because of his crushing debt,” Rahul Gandhi stated in the Lok Sabha, relating to the constituency from in which he gained the countrywide election.
 There were six farmer suicides in Wayanad this year.
 55-12 months-old Ankittan drank poison on Wednesday.
 His family says he became confused by using a cooperative bank mortgage of Rs.
 Three lakh that he turned into not able to pay off.
 Accusing the government of refusing to help farmers while giving concessions for “rich businessmen,” the Congress leader stated: “Why this shameful double requirement?
 Why do the authorities act as though our farmers are not so good as the rich?”

-He advised the government to ask the Reserve Bank of India to don’t forget the moratorium declared by the Kerala authorities on loan recovery and to make sure that banks do not threaten farmers with restoration notices.
+He advised the government to ask the Reserve Bank of India not to forget the moratorium declared by the Kerala authorities on loan recovery and to make sure that banks do not threaten farmers with restoration notices.

 Defence Minister Rajnath Singh, countering him, said, “those who ran the government for decades were liable for the scenario of farmers,” and most farmer suicides passed off before the BJP-led authorities got here to power.
 “The farmer’s disaster did no longer begin within the beyond few years.
 It changed into there since their rule.
-But for the reason that (Prime Minister Narendra) Modi authorities got here to energy, we have labored in the direction of doubling farmers’ income.
+But for a reason that (Prime Minister Narendra) Modi authorities got here to energy, we have labored in the direction of doubling farmers’ income.
 Kisan Man Dhan Yojana has benefited the farmers and caused a 20-25 percent boom in their earnings,” Rajnath Singh stated.
 This became Rahul Gandhi’s first statement in parliament in the new Lok Sabha.
 Considering he resigned as Congress president, he began calling himself a Congress MP in his Twitter bio.

 There are obvious convenience factors that favor publishing news feeds over newsletters: No newsletter design delays or expenses, no printing delays, no printing costs, no postage costs, no mailing lists.
 But are news feeds more effective than newsletters in delivering the message?
-And if so, can anyone with essentially no knowledge of news feeds and with computer skills limited to sending an email and browsing the internet actually publish a news feed on their own?
+And if so, can anyone with essentially no knowledge of news feeds and computer skills limited to sending an email and browsing the internet actually publish a news feed on their own?